Importance of the USMLE

 9. Applicants that are concerned about their chances of matching based on USMLE scores should realize that other factors are important to programs.
 “As I mentioned…the USMLE score is just one piece of the overall picture,” writes Dr. Alex Macario.
 “The selection committee looks at grades (especially in the 3rd year clinical core rotations), class rank if provided, medical school attended, commitment to the specialty of anesthesia (a very subjective assessment, but for example we would rather not hear that a person is switching to anesthesia from another specialty because anesthesia is easier or less demanding), research experience and potential for a future academic career, communication skills, compassion & humanism, and any other category that might include: exceptional achievements, their personal statement, or brilliant letters of recommendation.”

-Your USMLE Step 1 exam score is a major factor used by anesthesiology residency programs in the selection process.
+Your USMLE Step exam scores are a major factor used by anesthesiology residency programs in the selection process.
 "Although we consider each application in its entirety, USMLE scores are often one of the earliest components of your application that we receive," writes the Mayo Clinic Department of Anesthesiology.

 Some applicants are concerned about their chances of matching in the specialty or securing a position in highly competitive residency programs.